-As well as our scheduled courses, AutoCAD Intermediate training is also available on-request, i.e. one-to-one training or a ‘closed’ course for your group.
+AutoCAD for Mac Essentials training is available on-request, i.e. one-to-one training or a ‘closed course’ for your group.

 On-request courses can be hosted at one of our centres, your venue, or online.
-Your training can be tailored to take into account any existing knowledge you have, and the work you’re going to be doing in AutoCAD.
+Your training can be tailored to take into account any existing knowledge you have, and the work you’re going to be doing in AutoCAD for Mac.
 See On-request AutoCAD training for details.

-Training is based primarily on AutoCAD 2022, running on Windows.
+Training is based primarily on AutoCAD for Mac LT 2022.
 It is relevant to:

-- All recent versions of AutoCAD – 2016 and later.
+- All recent versions of AutoCAD for Mac – 2016 and later.

 After course support

-Following AutoCAD training, delegates are entitled to 30 days’ email support from their AutoCAD trainer to help with any post-course issues.
+Following AutoCAD for Mac training, delegates are entitled to 30 days’ email support from their trainer to help with any post-course issues.

-Payment for AutoCAD training can be made by bank transfer or card.
+Payment for AutoCAD for Mac training can be made by bank transfer or card.